gofractally/psibase/doc/psidk/src/psibase/logging.md

 The command SHOULD exit after receiving EOF.
 If it fails to do so, a configuration change that updates the command may terminate the previous command with a signal.

+The value is passed literally to the shell without preprocessing by `psinode`.

 Examples:
 ```ini
 [logger.syslog]